10up/gutenberg-best-practices/guides/tools-panel.md

 Both of these are **experimental**.

 ## Use Case:
 If you have custom controls that should exist within or be added to an existing block support panels group in the WP Admin block settings and you would like a fine grained ability on when to enable or have the user enable a specific control.
 This functionality also provides the benefit of resetting a control to a default state.
+Additionally new panels can be created using `ToolsPanel` as shown in the example below where a new `Animation` panel would be created.

 ### Caveats:
 * When enabling the controls they must be tied to a block support panel group ie: `border`, `color`, `dimensions`, `typography` or `styles`.